Waking Up Dizzy: Causes, Symptoms, and Treatment

 Treatment for Waking Up Dizzy

 The way to treat dizziness when you wake up depends on what's causing it.
-Here are some common ways to treat it:
+Common ways to feel better include:

 1. Lifestyle Adjustments